juliadaser/FloodedHouse/Electronics/README.md

 <img src="/../main/Pictures/WaterHeightSensor.jpg" alt="Picture of the Water Height Sensor" width="800">

 ## Part 4: Water System

+Read more about how the water pump system works [here](/../main/Fabrication/), Part 2.

+_Note: I am using two separate power supplies, one for the Arduino, and one for the DC Water pumps.
+This is technically not necessary, and could have been avoided by powering both the Arduino and the water pumps with 12V._

 <img src="/../main/Pictures/WaterSystem.jpg" alt="Overview Illustration of Electronics" width="600">